Bob Gale (basketball): College athlete

+Career

+Professional athlete

 Following his college career, Gale was drafted by the St. Louis Bombers in the 1948 BAA draft, however he never played in the Basketball Association of America (BAA) or the NBA.
-He played briefly for the New York Athletic Club and various barnstorming teams before entering business in 1950 with the Gold Seal Company.
+He played briefly for the New York Athletic Club and various barnstorming teams.

+Business

+Gale pursued a career in business in 1950 with the Gold Seal Company.
 He was with the company for 25 years before dying unexpectedly due to a heart attack at age 50 on May 29, 1975, on a business trip in Skokie, Illinois.